 It’s been 9 months since our initial summer crew (Colby, Riley, George, David, and Elijah) first started meeting, and in those 9 months, the students have gone from initially not knowing how to write helper functions, to building a machine learning library (and numerous other things) from scratch.
 This post is meant to summarize what we’ve done so far and what our plans are for the future.

 All the relevant problem sets, quizzes/tests, and class recordings are documented in the class pages for Computation & Modeling (Summer 2020) and Machine Learning (2020-21).
 Throughout this post I’ve included links to some of the more noteworthy problems that the students have completed, but any non-linked problems can also be found on those class pages.
-The students also have GitHub repositories which can be found on their Eurisko pages (linked in the very first sentence of this post).
+The students also have GitHub repositories which can be found on their Eurisko pages.

 Lastly, before we dive in, here is a bit of important background information:

 - These students are currently high school juniors (16-17 years old).